flancian/garden/sundays for hacking.md

 # sundays for hacking

-In Flancia, Sundays are for hacking.
+In Flancia, some Sundays are for hacking.